 The size of a turkey egg varies considerably based on the size of the mother hen and her overall nutrition and wellness.

-The average egg can be between two and 2.7 inches in size, with an average circumference of five inches.
+An average egg can be between two and 2.7 inches in size, with an average circumference of five inches.

 The interior might have between 65 and 115 grams of material.